joshbegley/nyt-latest/README.md

 `By Aaron Boxerman`\
 https://nytimes.com/live/2025/01/25/world/israel-hamas-hostages-cease-fire/here-is-the-latest

-**Israel and Hamas Set to Exchange More Hostages and Prisoners**\
+**Hamas Releases Four Hostages to Red Cross**\
-`Hamas said on Friday that it would release four female soldiers held hostage for over a year in Gaza.
-Under the terms of a cease-fire deal, Israel would be expected to release around 200 Palestinian prisoners.`\
+`Israel’s military said the Red Cross had confirmed it had the hostages and that they would be handed over to Israeli forces.
+Under the terms of a cease-fire deal, Israel is expected to release around 200 Palestinian prisoners.`\
 https://nytimes.com/live/2025/01/25/world/israel-hamas-hostages-cease-fire

 **Taylor Hall trade cleared a path for Blackhawks to develop prospects**\